 JWSC posts information about scheduled maintenance work and service interruptions here.
 Please note that in cases of emergency, we may not always be able to post this information online.
 However, we will make every effort to keep customers in the affected areas advised of the situation and will restore service as quickly as possible.

 I am a commercial or industrial customer.
 Are the requirements different for me?

 Commercial and industrial water and sewer customers are subject to specific rules and regulations regarding connections to the system, water usage, wastewater discharge and other factors.
-Please visit our Commercial Customers or Industrial Customers pages for more information.
+Please visit our Customer Service or Waste Water Treatment Division pages for more information.

 I am an engineer or contractor.
 Where do I go to find information about connecting to your system?